Landlord Tenant Law in Connecticut

 The state of Connecticut passed a set of rules aimed at protecting landlords and tenants.
 These laws can be found under Title 47a of Connecticut’s General Statutes.
 The goal of these rules is to define the rights and responsibilities of both parties in rental related activities.
 Learn eight rights of Connecticut landlords and tenants.

 The Right to Fair Housing in Connecticut

-A landlord has the right to select a tenant based on qualifying standards that he or she has for all tenants.
+A landlord has the right to select a tenant based on qualifying standards that they have for all tenants.
 This could include qualifications such as income or number of people per bedroom.

 A landlord is not allowed to discriminate against a tenant.
-Discrimination means refusing to rent to a tenant or attempting to evict a tenant because he or she is a member of a certain class of people.
+Discrimination means refusing to rent to a tenant or attempting to evict a tenant because they are a member of a certain class of people.

 Tenants in Connecticut are protected by the Federal Fair Housing Act, as well as by Connecticut’s own Fair Housing Law.
 Connecticut’s law protects seven classes in addition to the seven already protected under Federal Fair Housing.
 These classes include:

 - Gender identity or expression

 - Marital status